MeaCulpitt/SignalCast/docs/Miner.md

 1. **Asset Scouting (Creative Intelligence):**
    * The miner monitors the Subnet 93 (Bitcast) metagraph to identify high-performing creative assets.
-   * Miners use LLMs to analyze asset transcripts and metadata to determine "Market Fit" for specific industrial briefs.
+   * Miners use LLMs to analyze asset transcripts and metadata to determine "Market Fit" for specific industrial briefs and lead magnets (e.g., matching a technical video to a specific whitepaper).

 2. **Technographic Reconnaissance (Targeting):**
-   * Miners scan the open web for "Market Ruptures" (e.g., a company removing a competitor’s script or posting a relevant job opening).
+   * Miners scan the open web for "Market Ruptures" (e.g., a company removing a competitor’s script, detecting legacy software versions, or identifying relevant job openings).
-   * They identify specific, gated B2B environments (specialized forums, Discord servers, industry-specific newsletters) where target accounts are active.
+   * They identify specific, gated B2B environments (specialized forums, Discord servers, industry-specific newsletters) and high-authority X.com threads where target accounts are active.

-3. **Precision Placement (Distribution):**
+3. **Precision Placement (The Interest Pipeline):**
    * Miners generate a unique tracking signature and "push" the SN93 asset into the identified zone.
-   * The placement must be contextually relevant; miners are incentivized to bypass traditional ad-blockers by using "Native" community-led distribution.
+   * Miners are incentivized to bridge the gap between social awareness and industrial intent by driving users toward "Lead Magnets" such as Whitepapers, Demos, and Contact Forms.

 4. **Telemetry Maintenance (Verification):**
-   * Miners host a lightweight redirect proxy that captures initial visitor telemetry (IP/User-Agent) before routing to the Bitcast asset.
+   * Miners host a lightweight redirect proxy that captures initial visitor telemetry (IP/User-Agent) before routing to the Bitcast asset or landing page.
-   * This telemetry is hashed and submitted to validators as a "Proof of Human Signal."
+   * This telemetry is hashed and submitted to validators as a "Proof of Human Signal" to verify the firmographic origin of the lead.

 ---